-As Lambda School’s Chief Technology Officer, Namrata Ganatra is building the future framework of tech education.
+As Lambda School’s former Chief Technology Officer, Namrata Ganatra is building the future framework of tech education.
 She joins Lambda School after leading engineering and product teams at Coinbase, PayPal, Facebook, and Microsoft, among others.
 Namrata sits on the Forbes Technology Council and is the founder of the Ashia Foundation, a non-profit with a mission to educate and empower women of all ages, races, and religions.

 Today, we’re kicking off our new Women in Tech series with a Q&A session with Namrata.
 In this session, she shares her personal and professional story as a woman, parent, and person of color in tech – along with practical and tactical advice on building a successful (and happy!) career.

 Q: Please tell us a bit about how you first became interested in CS?
 When and how did you decide this was the path for you?